Skip to content

 m = inorder_map[preorder[i]]

-# Subproblem: build left subtree
+# Subproblem: build the left subtree

 root.left = dfs(preorder, inorder_map, i + 1, l, m - 1)

-# Subproblem: build right subtree
+# Subproblem: build the right subtree

 root.right = dfs(preorder, inorder_map, i + 1 + m - l, m + 1, r)

-# Return root node
+# Return the root node

 return root